-Mix the ground peanuts with honey can coconut oil.
+Mix the ground peanuts with honey and coconut oil.
 It will be sticky but that helps the fillings to stay together when you wrap.
 Cover and chill in the fridge for 1 hour.
-On the day you are going to make the tang yuan, roll them into individual small balls, about 30 balls.
+On the day you are going to make the tang yuan, get them out from the fridge to let it soften a bit and roll them into individual small balls, about 30 balls.
 Cover and put them in the freezer this time and let chill for at least 15 minutes

 Making the dough:

-Place the rest of the flour in a large mixing bowl.
-Add the sticky paste, agar agar powder and gradually add in water and mix until you get a non-sticky dough that is soft and pliable.
+Add this paste to the glutinous rice flour.
+Gradually add in water (not hot) a bit by a bit and knead with your hands until the dough comes together soft and pliable.
 If it's too dry, add a bit more water, it shouldn't be too wet that it sticks to your hands or bowl

 Making the sweet ginger broth: